jerinsam/docker-learn-hands-on/dockerfile-config-dbt/README.md

       - **--rm**: This flag is used to automatically remove the container when it is stopped
       - **-v "<host/folder : docker/folder>"**: This flag is used to mount a volume from the host machine to the container.
 This allows the container to access files from the host folder and vice versa.
 This same method is also used to map the named volume to the host machine.
           - **Note** - The path of the host folder should be in the format `/mnt/c/path/to/folder` when using WSL (Windows Subsystem for Linux).
 This is because WSL uses a different file system structure than Windows.
       - **-p <docker_port>:<host_port>**: This flag is used to map a port from the host machine to the container.
 This allows the container machine to be accessed from the host machine.
+Follow Appendix section to understand the network access scenarios.
+          - **<docker_port>**: This is the port number that the container will listen on
+          - **<host_port>**: This is the port number on the host machine that will be mapped to the container port
+          - **Example**: `-p 8080:3030` maps port 8080 on the host machine to port 3030 in the container.
+            - This means that if a web server is running inside the container on port 3030, it can be accessed from the host machine using `http://localhost:8080`.
       - **--name <container-name>**: This flag is used to specify the name of the container
       - **<image_name>** : This is the name of the Docker image created in the previous step